Skip to main content

 10. Integrate environmental management and measurement practices into our business operations.

-5. Carbon emissions
+5. Greenhouse Gas emissions

 3. Given the nature of our main business activities (education and assessment) we are not a high carbon emitter but we aim to further minimise our carbon footprint by giving particular focus to the impact of energy use at our properties, procurement of goods and services, our product and our business travel.
 These are covered in the sections below.

-2. To continue sourcing 100% renewable electricity
+2. Continue active annual sourcing of 100% renewable electricity through 2034.

 6. We balance our annual direct emissions by investing in Plan Vivo certified community-based reforestation projects